divergex/dxlib/README.md

 - Future encodings are planned to include **FIX**, **SBE**, and **Protobuf**.
 - Future handlers are planned to include **ZeroMQ**, **gRPC** and rough **UDP**.

+# Contributing

+Contributions are welcome!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 ## Development Setup